 The first time we did this, I couldn’t feel my leg for like 4 days cos we kept matching and matching in a way to peel off the seed.

-I also fell in the process of peeling.
+I also fell during the process of peeling.
 We peeled the seeds manually.
 There are some people that use mortals to peel the seeds as well.

 Whatever method you decide to use, make sure you do this process well and peel the seeds thoroughly.